skariel/webalchemy/README.md

 ```
 ##Requirements
 Python >= 3.3

 Tornado >= 3.1

-In addition, **webalchemy** webapps require a modern browser supporting websockets
+In addition, **webalchemy** webapps require a modern webbrowser supporting websockets

 ##Status
 The library is currently in early stages of development, still far from being feature complete